 “Outbreak was stunning and when the Royal British Legion bugler played the Last Post at the end it was spine-tingling.”

 There is another chance to see Respect in Swanscombe Park this Friday at 1pm.

-Each week I share my five thoughts of the week – the good, the bad and the ugly.
+Each week I use this space to share my five thoughts of the week – the good, the bad and the ugly.

 Every day we pull some stats from a survey and say have a chat about the findings.
-Today: What we’re most afraid of.
+Today: Best and worst online shops.